robbue/jquery-shuffle-letters-plugin/README.md

-**WARNING: This repo is archived for the obvious reasons and you really should not use it**
+**WARNING: This repo is archived for the obvious reasons and you really should not use it.
+It only here because of nostalgia**

 JQuery Shuffle Letters Plugin
 =============================